Ultimate Rebranding Guide For Every Business

 - Motive: Your brand’s motive explains why you exist.
-By creating a deeper emotional relationship between a company and its customers, having a brand mission gives you some crucial benefits over competition.
+By creating a deeper emotional relationship between a company and its customers, having a brand mission gives you some crucial benefits over the competition.
 An example of Google’s brand mission is as follows: “To organize and make universally accessible and valuable the world’s information.”

-- Objectives: The objective or the vision is a statement about the future you want to build.
+- Objectives: The objective of the vision is a statement about the future you want to build.
 Instagram’s vision statement is a great example of a vision statement: “To record and share the world’s moments.”

 - Goal: Goals are mission statements that describe what you hope to accomplish.
 “To help humanity thrive by enabling the world’s teams to work together seamlessly,” says Asana’s mission statement.

 - Morals: A company’s morals/values drive its actions; they are the reason for its existence.
 A company’s values might reveal a lot about it.
-Everlane’s ideals, for example, include great quality, ethical manufacturers, and radical transparency.
+Everlane’s ideals, for example, include great quality, ethical manufacturing, and radical transparency.

 The key characteristics of your business are captured in the brand message, which is enticing to your customers.
 An effective brand message can even aid in the development of a devoted client base.
 Let’s go over the three key components of the brand message.

 - Slogan: Slogans, often known as taglines, have the power to linger in people’s minds and attract their attention.
 Taglines should be straightforward, succinct, and memorable.
 Apple’s tagline, for example, is “Think Different.”

 - Differentiation: Differentiation also known as Value Propositions are concise statements that summarize what your firm does for individuals.
 Take a look at this value proposition from Uber: “Uber is the smartest way to get around”.